byzer-org/byzer-doc/byzer-lang/en-us/installation/cli-installation.md

 4. Introduce environment variables

-Next, you need to place the decompressed files in a fixed directory and configure environment variables, where `MLSQL_LANG_HOME` is the upper-level directory including the `bin` directory, as shown below:
+Next, place the unzipped files in a fixed directory and configure environment variables, where `MLSQL_LANG_HOME` is the upper-level directory with the `bin` directory as its child directory, as shown below:

 ```
 export MLSQL_LANG_HOME=/opt/byzer-lang-darwin-amd64-3.0-2.2.1
 export PATH=${MLSQL_LANG_HOME}/bin:$PATH
 ```

-> **Note** : this example places the package in the /opt directory, and users can specify other convenient locations.
+> **Note**: The example package will be placed in the `/opt` directory, you can choose other directories.

-5. View the user manual
+5. Check the version

-After modifying the environment variables, you can use `version` to verify whether the installation is successful and the current byzer command line version.
+After modifying the environment variables, you can use `version` to verify whether the installation succeeds and the version information.
 The specific commands are as follows:

 ```shell
 byzer --version
 ```

-If you configure successfully, the following log will be displayed:
+If successfully configured, you will see the log as below:

 ```
 mlsql lang cli version 0.0.4-dev (2021-09-29 51f8d6a)